GFynbo/100DaysofCode/Round1.md

 Lotta work done today.
 I managed to finish creating the functionality of the new recipe button such that a user can now add any recipe they want.
 This required the updating of many classes to string values rather than int and arrays.
 Additionally, I am in the beginning steps of creating persistent storage for the recipes for users to continue to use the app to manage their recipes after closing.
 ***
 *Great progress, more tomorrow*

+## Day 42 - January 18th, 2018
+Decent work today.
+Finished a big and important step in Recipe Manager as the data persistence is now functional.
+When you create a recipe and close the app it will save all the recipes in JSON using GSON to a tmp location.
+***
+*Good progress, more tomorrow*